dkmfbk/rdfpro/src/site/markdown/usage.md

 Option `-f FILE` provides a file containing the SPARQL query to be submitted.
 This option is mutually exclusive with option `-q`.

-Option `-p` causes BNodes in downloaded data to be rewritten so to avoid clashes with BNodes of the input stream.
+Option `-p` causes BNodes in downloaded data to be preserved.
 Note however that BNodes from a SPARQL query may change from execution to execution depending on the endpoint implementation, as in principle they are scoped locally to the query.

 Argument `URL` specifies the URL of the SPARQL endpoint.